· ·

 Assemble the Rangoon

-- To make the crab rangoon, lay out a wonton wrapper on a flat surface.
-Spread water around the edges of the wrapper.
+1. To make the crab rangoon, lay out a wonton wrapper (you'll need 12 oz.
+(12 oz.) wonton wrappers) on a flat surface.
+Fill a bowl with 3 tablespoons (44.36 ml) water and spread water around the edges of the wrapper.
 Place a tablespoon of filling onto one half of the wrapper.
 Fold over and seal, being careful not to squeeze out any filling.
 Set on a cookie sheet lined with waxed paper and repeat until the filling is gone.

 Deep Fry the Rangoon

-- In a large Dutch oven, fill peanut (or vegetable) oil to 2-3 inches and heat to 350-360 degrees.
+2. In a large Dutch oven, fill peanut oil to 2-3 inches and heat to 350℉.
 When oil is hot enough, begin frying rangoon, 4-5 at a time, turning once, and cooking until a nice golden brown, about 3-4 minutes.

 Notes